After MySQL is installed, the data directory must be initialized,

 If you do not want to have the

 testdatabase, you can remove it after starting the server, using the instructions in Section 2.10.4, “Securing the Initial MySQL Accounts”.

-To specify options that the MySQL server should use at startup, put them in a
+In the absence of any option files, the server starts with its default settings.
+(See Section 5.1.2, “Server Configuration Defaults”.)
+To specify options that the MySQL server should use at startup, put them in an option file such as

-If you want MySQL to start automatically when you boot your machine, see Section 2.10.5, “Starting and Stopping MySQL Automatically”.
+To arrange for MySQL to start without manual intervention at system boot time, see Section 2.10.5, “Starting and Stopping MySQL Automatically”.

 Data directory initialization creates time zone tables in the